McUsr/FB/Progress.md

 Progress
 =======

-23-02-22
+23-02-23

 The first services/background processes `HourlySnapshot` are complete, as are the commandline utilities `fbsnapshot` and `fbrestore`.
+You can use the HourlySnapshot service, too, but you have to start things manually by `systemctl --user enable HourlySnapshot.timer --now`, and place symlinks of folders to back up into the folder `~/.local/share/fbjobs/HourlySnapshot`

-A lot remains on the command line utility `fbctl`, which like `systemctl` for `systemd` administers starts and stopping of jobs, where `systemctl` would start and stop processes.
+A lot remains on the command line utility
+`fbctl`, which like `systemctl` for `systemd` administers starts and stopping of jobs, where `systemctl` would start and stop processes.
 And a lot remains with regards to